Wickwood-LLC/simpleads/README.txt

 videos from YouTube, Vimeo, Blip.TV or other sites, simply install Video Filter module and enable WYSIWYG plugin to embed video you want.

-- Flash Ads, upload FLW file and it will automatically show-up in your block.
+- Flash Ads, upload SWF file and it will automatically show-up in your block.

 The project has been developed by Urban Insight.